Arsenal21/software-license-manager/software-license-manager/readme.txt

 == Changelog ==

+= WIP =
+- Moved the 'jquery' loading to admin side only.

 = 4.5.8 =
 - Added minimum PHP version requirement (PHP 7.4.0).
 - Added a condition to suppress the debug warning when the 'item_reference' parameter is not included in the API call.